-1. I can’t log in
+1. I cannot log in

 here.

-2. Issues with Email Accounts
+2. Problems with Email Accounts

-If the email accounts you have created are not operational or you cannot access them, check the status of the email service in the "
+If the email accounts you created are not operational or you cannot access them, check the status of the email service in the "

 3. SSL Certificate Button Disabled